cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 # Encoding (c, tag) Tuples

-Applications may keep the ciphertext and the 128-bit authentication tag in distinct structures, or encore both as a single string.
+Applications may keep the ciphertext and the 128-bit authentication tag in distinct structures, or encode both as a single string.

 In the later case, the tag is expected to immediately follow the ciphertext: